spatie/laravel-cookie-consent/README.md

 This will copy the `index` and `dialogContents` view files over to `resources/views/vendor/laravel-cookie-consent`.
 You probably only want to modify the `dialogContents` view.
 If you need to modify the JavaScript code of this package you can do so in the `index` view file.

 ## Notice
 The legislation is pretty very vague on how to display the warning, which texts are necessary, and what options you need to provide.
-If you want to be 100% sure that your website is ok, please check with a legal expert.
+This package will go a long way towards compliance, but if you want to be 100% sure that your website is ok, you should consult a legal expert.

 ## Changelog